Automatic Dependent Surveillance–Broadcast: Canada

 Nav Canada commissioned operational use of ADS-B in 2009 and is now using it to provide coverage of its northern airspace around Hudson Bay, which previously had almost no radar coverage.
 The service was then extended to cover some oceanic areas off the east coast of Canada including the Labrador Sea, Davis Strait, Baffin Bay, and part of the North Atlantic Tracks around southern Greenland.
 The service was later extended to cover the Canadian Arctic, and to the rest of Canada.

 In 2018, Nav Canada issued an aeronautical study proposing a mandate for Aireon-compatible ADS-B Out for all aircraft in Class A Airspace by 2021 and Class B Airspace, to be completed by 2022, requiring a transponder capable of delivering antenna diversity performance.
 In response to stakeholder feedback, Nav Canada later announced that such equipment will not be mandated according to that timeline, but rather that suitably equipped aircraft would be handled on a priority basis.
 The dates upon which equipment are required for operation in Canadian airspace were announced to be 10 August 2023 for Class A Airspace, 16 May 2024 for Class B Airspace, and no sooner than 2026 for Class C, D, and E Airspace.

 In May 2021, the not-for-profit Canadian In-Flight Information Broadcasting Association (CIFIB) announced its intention to build and operate a network broadcasting FIS-B (Flight Information Services - Broadcast)(weather) and TIS-B (Traffic Information Services - Broadcast)(traffic) information on 978 MHz UAT.
 By spring 2022, five ground stations were operating in Ontario, and more are currently being built, with the goal of the network covering areas with higher traffic.
-As of 2025, 12 stations are operating in 4 provinces.
+As of 2025, twelve stations operate in four provinces.
 The Canadian network is fully compatible with the United States network, and aircraft can use the same UAT (ADS-B In) receivers in both countries and the provided services operate seamlessly when crossing the border.